artis3n/ansible-role-tailscale/README.md

 - Raspbian (untested but should work)

 See the [CI worfklow](https://github.com/artis3n/ansible-role-tailscale/blob/main/.github/workflows/ci.yml#L15) for the list of distribution versions actively tested in each pull request.

+This role does not re-apply the `up` command if Tailscale is already logged in.
+This will be supported in a [future release](https://github.com/artis3n/ansible-role-tailscale/issues/115).

 ## Requirements